How to perform division operations elegantly in Anqi CMS template?

 </div>

-As we can see, performing numerical division operations in the Anqi CMS template is not difficult, thanks to its flexible and Django-like template engine, we can efficiently complete complex numerical calculations and formatting without leaving the front-end template layer.Master these skills, and it will help you better utilize the Anqi CMS, providing your website visitors with richer and more accurate data display, thereby optimizing the overall user experience and content operation efficiency.These in-depth analyses and practical examples are designed to give you a helping hand!
+As we can see, performing numerical division operations in Anqi CMS templates is not difficult, thanks to its flexible and Django-like template engine, we can efficiently complete complex numerical calculations and formatting without leaving the front-end template layer.Mastering these skills will help you better utilize Anq CMS, providing your website visitors with richer, more accurate data displays, thereby optimizing the overall user experience and content operation efficiency.Hope these in-depth analyses and practical examples can help you a lot!

 2.